Collection 111 Papers of Charles H. Troutman, Jr.

 Folder 5-20 contains a brochure and other material from the National Negro Evangelical Association.
 It also has a letter from Ruth Lewis about her experience in Alabama.
 Folder 2-28 contains a description of the work of the Navajo Indian Evangelization Movement.

 Throughout his time at IVCF and especially in 1964 and 1965, Troutman gathered documents on the history of Christian work among university students.
 Many of these documents can be found in Folders 4-19, 7-17 to 7-20, 8-1 to 8-10, 8-19 to 8-54, and 11-5.
 These reference files also contain information on groups like the United Student Christian Council (Folder 8-43) which was associated with the World Council of Churches and the National Council of Churches.
 More information on work among students can be found in Folder 5-21 which contains a survey of various denominational programs done in 1964 for the World Christian Fellowship.
 Additional programs done in 1964 for the university evangelism in the United States can be found in Folders 17-6 to 17-11 which contain documents that Troutman gathered by and about the League of Evangelical Students.
 J. Gresham Machen is among the correspondents in these files, which trace the growth and demise of the League and measures some of its effects.
+(Troutman had served as president of the Wheaton chapter of the League during his school days.)
 Folder 20-1 contains a manuscript of a history by Troutman of evangelism on United States and, to some extent, British university campuses.
 Later versions of this manuscript are in folders 26-1 and 26-2.
 Folders 1-11 and 7-28 contain materials and correspondence from IVCF-Canada.